mikeal/immutable-enumerables/README.md

 style guides and linter configurations.

-JavaScript lacks a lot of features you'd want for creating immutable types and also has a lot of problematic behavior when creating custom types (lack of reliable instanceof check across module versions).
+JavaScript lacks a lot of features you'd want for creating immutable types and also has some problematic behavior when creating custom types (lack of reliable instanceof check across module versions).

 The immutable enumerable style leverages a few modern JavaScript features along with